TBD54566975/dap/README.md

 Per the [DAP Registry](#dap-registry) section of this specification, CashApp creates a `did:web` (specifically `did:web:cash.app`) by hosting a DID Document at `https://cash.app/.well-known/did.json` and advertises their Registry as a service in the DID Document.

-CashApp makes each CashTag resolvable as a `did:web` (e.g. `did:web:cash.app:$moegrammer`) per the `did:web` specification for [resolution](https://w3c-ccg.github.io/did-method-web/#read-resolve) by responding to requests to `https://cash.app/$moegrammer/did.json` with a DID Document specific to the CashTag.
+CashApp makes each CashTag resolvable as a `did:web` (e.g. `did:web:cash.app:moegrammer`) per the `did:web` specification for [resolution](https://w3c-ccg.github.io/did-method-web/#read-resolve) by responding to requests to `https://cash.app/moegrammer/did.json` with a DID Document specific to the CashTag.
 The resulting DID Document contains two money address service entries: one that includes a BTC address, and another that includes an LNURL.

-As a result, every CashTag can now be used as a DAP. `$moegrammer@cash.app` is resolved using CashApp's DAP Registry to `did:web:cash.app:$moegrammer` which in turn resolves to the DID Document that contains the aforementioned money addresses.
+As a result, every CashTag can now be used as a DAP. `@moegrammer/cash.app` is resolved using CashApp's DAP Registry to `did:web:cash.app:moegrammer` which in turn resolves to the DID Document that contains the aforementioned money addresses.

 Any app that supports sending money to a DAP can now send BTC via L1 or Lightning directly to any CashTag without the sender having to ask the recipient for a lightning invoice or what their BTC address is.
 The only information the sender needs is the recipient's DAP (e.g. `moegrammer@cash.app`).
 The sender's app will take care of the rest.
 As is the case with receiving BTC on CashApp today, the recipient will receive a push notification when their BTC arrives.